pvtl/voyager-page-blocks/README.md

 template  | This points to your blade file for your block template compatible  | TBA

-When you're ready to start structuring the display of your block, you'll need to create your blade template (located at `resources/views/block_templates/your_block.blade.php`) and use the accessors you defined in your module's configuration to fetch each fields data (`{!! $blockData->image_content or '' !!}`).
+When you're ready to start structuring the display of your block, you'll need to create your blade template (located at `resources/views/block_templates/your_block.blade.php`) and use the accessors you defined in your module's configuration file to fetch each fields data (`{!! $blockData->image_content or '' !!}`).

 __It is important to sanitise your field output, null values will cause errors__.

-It is very important that you following the naming scheme that is setup in the example page blocks as the keys reference other cogs in the system to stitch the blocks together.
-There are example blocks already setup in the `resources/views` directory and configuration file for you to get started.
+It is very important that you follow the naming scheme that is setup in the example page blocks as the keys reference other cogs in the system to stitch the blocks together.
+There are example blocks already set up in the `resources/views` directory and configuration file for you to get started.

 ## Developer Controller Blocks
 You may also wish to include custom logic and functionality into your page blocks which can be done with a Developer Controller Block - simply specify your controller namespace'd path and the method you wish to call, which should return a [view](https://laravel.com/docs/5.5/views) and you'll be on your way: